St Andrew's Church, Tarvin: History

 The original church on the site was built in the 12th century.
 It was remodelled in the 14th century and the south wall and south arcade date from this time.
 The remainder of the church was rebuilt in the 15th century and the chancel was restored in the 18th century.
 The tower was built in the 15th century and the north aisle was added after this.
 Further restorations took place in the 18th and 19th centuries, followed by one in 1908 by F. P. Oakley.

 Architecture

 Exterior

 The church is built in red sandstone with a Welsh slate roof.
 Entry is through the west wall of the west tower.
-The plan consists of a five-bay nave and a two-bay chancel, a north aisle with a chapel (the Bruen chapel) at its east end, and a south aisle with a south porch.
+The plan consists of a five-bay nave and a two-bay chancel, a north aisle with a vestry at its east end, and a south aisle with a south porch and the Bruen Chapel at its East end.
 The doorway to the tower is Tudor in style, the second storey has deeply recessed quatrefoil windows and a clock on all four sides.
 The top is embattled, and the remains of former pinnacles are at the corners.